 The FO’s document didn’t mention high-level bilateral visits by leaders of Pakistan, Iran, Afghanistan and Turkey.

-Afghan President Hamid Karzai came to Islamabad more than once and Iranian President Ahmadinejad visited Pakistan in
+Afghan President Hamid Karzai came to Islamabad more than once and Iranian President Ahmadinejad visited Pakistan in February this year.

 Turkish President Abdullah Gul visited Islamabad in March 2010, followed by Prime Minister Recep Tayyip Erdogan’s trip in May this year.

 Both the Pakistani president and the prime minister have regularly visited Iran, Afghanistan and Turkey.

 Dr Nazir Hussain, who teaches international relations at the Quaid-i-Azam University, says that geo-strategic position, particularly that of the Muslim world, has changed in recent years and every country has its own interests to look after.